The ancient Sanskrit word ‘Dharma’ (in this context) means the nature of things – the flow, the direction, the path.

 We organise events where we can practice meditation in silence over 4 days and then, when our perceptions are heightened, we turn on the Techno!

-The music is played live by 69DB (Spiral Tribe et SP23) over a large, Noise Control Audio Sound System.
+The music is played over a large Noise Control Audio Sound System.

 The meditation sessions are guided by Denis Robberechts.
 Denis spent seven years in India studying classical Indian music and different styles of meditation.
 He has now been teaching meditation both in Europe and India for the last ten years.
 He says of his technique it is based on our capacity to observe.
 It is simple and free from beliefs or dogma.
 It is a path leading to greater intimacy with oneself and a better knowledge of who we really are.